MicrosoftDocs/azure-devops-yaml-schema/task-reference/helm-deploy-v0.md

 **`releaseName`** - **Release Name**<br>
 `string`.
 Optional.
 Use when `command == install || command == upgrade`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-the release name.
+The release name.
 If you don't specify the release name, the task autogenerates one for you.
 The `releaseName` input is only valid for `install` and `upgrade` commands.
 <!-- :::editable-content-end::: -->
 <br>